History of the Jews in Mexico: Post-Independence immigration

-During the Mexican Revolution many foreigners, including Jews, left the country but immediately after Jews began to arrive in substantial numbers again.
+During the Mexican Revolution, many foreigners, including Jews, left the country, but immediately after, Jews began to arrive in substantial numbers again.
 Between 1917 and 1920 they began to come from Russia, Poland, Lithuania, the Balkans and the Middle East.
-The rate increased in 1921 when the United States imposed quotas on its immigration.
+The rate increased in 1921, when the United States imposed immigration quotas.
 Ten thousand arrived from Eastern Europe to the port of Veracruz at the invitation of President Plutarco Elías Calles.
 Jewish organizations such as the Comité de Damas and North American B'nai B'rith were formed to help the new arrivals adapt.
 In the 1920s, the Jewish community grew and prospered in Mexico.
 The immigration rate slowed after 1929 because of the Great Depression and new immigration policies which favored those with a more similar ethnic and religious background to that of Mexico.